-Our Residents will spend time in ongoing didactic learning activities, the operating room, clinic and inpatient care.
+Our Fellows will spend time in ongoing didactic learning activities, the operating room, clinic and inpatient care.
 During the program, you will gain experience in patient prep, setup and first assisting in the ward operating room, and develop procedural competencies such as:

 - Microscopic otoscope